Azure/AI-in-a-Box/edge-ai/customvision-edge-in-a-box/readme.md

     azd up
     ```

-    You will be prompted for a subcription, region and additional parameters.
+    You will be prompted for a subscription, region and additional parameters.

 ## Post Deployment